scalawithcats/scala-with-cats/src/pages/tagless-final/aui.md

 You might have noticed that `and` is another name for `product` from `Semigroupal`, which we encountered in Section [@sec:semigroupal].
 It has exactly the same signature, apart from the name, and it represents the same concept as applied to user interfaces.

 At this point we have defined two program algebras, `Controls` and `Layout`, and shown examples of both constructors and combinators.
 The next step is to create an interpreter.
 Here we are going to create an extremely simple interpreter to illustrate the idea and to allow us to show how to write programs using our algebras.
-We will write more full featured interpreters later.
+More full featured interpreters are certainly possible, but they don't introduce any new concepts and take considerably more code.

 Our interpreter will use the Console IO features of the standard library to interact with the user.